 I have had to explain my no-sugar choice for 2017 so many, many, many times, I’ve lost count.
 I encountered curious looks, dismayed expressions, affirming nods, and silence throughout the year.
 Most people are accommodating – really.
 However, I often observe the rejected looks on my hosts’ faces, when I say I won’t be partaking in their sugary delight.
 And that’s hard for me.
 Really hard.
 So much so, that there have been times that I decided to just go ahead and eat the sugary offering so as not to cause my host any distress.

 I’ve been off of sugar for almost a year.
 I can tell when I’ve eaten sugar now.
 My stomach aches.
 My body goes ‘blaaah.’
 I just don’t feel that well.

 As you may know, sugary foods are often inflammatory to the body.
-In fact, foods that contain glucose-containing sugar are some of the most inflammatory to our health.
+In fact, foods that contain refined sugar are some of the most inflammatory to our health.
 Sugar suppresses the ability and effectiveness of our white blood cells to kill harmful germs.
-Glucose-containing sugar weakens our immune systems and makes us more susceptible to disease.
+Refined sugar weakens our immune systems and makes us more susceptible to disease.
 And of course, sugar causes our blood sugar levels to spike and to crash.
 In addition, growing research is linking sugar with mood disorders and depression.
 I’m not telling you that sugar consumption causes depression.
 Rather, sugar may contribute to it.
 According to a 2017 study, the over-consumption of sugar has the potential to cause an imbalance in brain chemicals which increase the outcome of depression and anxiety-related disorders.
 Dopamine – the neurotransmitter that fuels the brains reward system – is affected by excessive sugar amounts.